c12yptonic/ctf-writeups/ctfs/deconstructf21.md

 Also another important tool or rather website is the [factordb.com][15] which curates the largest collection of public modulus and their factors, as cracking the factors of a modulus is at the heart of the working of RSA.

-Now getting back to the text file we have at hand, we can easily see that are public modulus is not large enough and should be easily factorable.
+Now getting back to the text file we have at hand, we can easily see that our public modulus is not large enough and should be easily factorizable.
 As factordb lookup is one of the attacks implemented within the **RsaCtfTool** we directly go ahead and run it.

 We use the command:
 ```sh